-Changing the orientation of slides
+Changing the slide size and orientation

 In Presentations, slides are displayed in landscape format by default, while notes and handouts are displayed in portrait format.
-You can change these default settings at any time for the entire presentation.
-However, the orientation of individual slides cannot be changed.
+You can change these default settings - as well as the slide size - at any time for the entire presentation.

+However, the size or orientation of individual slides cannot be changed, as the settings always apply to all slides.